Sdahl1234/sunseeker-map-edit-card/README.md

 - Shows latest first (by `mapId`)
 - Marks active map with **Current** badge
+- **Refresh** calls `sunseeker.refresh_map` to force the integration to re-fetch both the map and the backup list from the server.
+Use this if a backup, restore, or new work zone doesn't show up right away — the mower can take a few seconds to upload the updated map to the server after the request.
 - **Backup Current** creates a backup for the current `map_id`
 - **Restore** restores selected backup
 - **Delete** removes selected backup